nextguyover/Confab-Docs/docs/config/index.md

 2. Number of incorrect attempts before the one-time authentication code sent to a user's email is invalidated
 3. Maximum number of consecutive authentication code emails to send to a particular user.
 This value resets upon a successful login.
 See [abuse mitigation](../admin-guide/abuse-mitigation/index.md#email-spam) for more info.
 4. Cooldown hours duration to reset the unsuccessful verification code email count.
 See [abuse mitigation](../admin-guide/abuse-mitigation/index.md#email-spam) for more info.
+5. Maximum number of new user sign ups within a certain time duration.
+Set `-1` to disable limit.
+6. Maximum user sign up limit duration.
+Sign ups will be temporarily disabled if number of user sign ups within this duration is `>MaxNewSignups`.

 ## Comment Settings